As part of its academic component, every fall the Resistance Studies Initiative will offer undergraduate and graduate courses.

 Postcolonial and Indigenous Resistance (SOCIOL 792R; PSYCH 792R)

 This course focuses on postcolonial and indigenous thinking and resistance practices, both in its historical and contemporary forms, in the US and beyond.
 The postcolonial situation frames all of us, but more so those that challenge existing colonial attitudes, institutions and practices.
 We work with reflective text seminars.
 The main course assignment is to write a publishable article about one chosen relevant theme.
-View tentative syllabus (will be updated)
+View syllabus

 Examples of past courses: